switchboard-xyz/switchboard-publisher-spec/README.md

 #### Subscription Request

-Subscribe to assets by category (required):
+Subscribe to all assets in a category:

 ```json
 {